zbeever/blog/content/post/2020-08-15_harris-current-sheet.md

 for a relatively static magnetosphere, but it doesn't capture a thinning current sheet.
 For that, we'll need to make the change \\(L=L(t)\\).
 In turn, this will induce an electric field.
 What is the expression for that field?

+*Prerequisites:*
+To understand this post you'll need to be familiar with Maxwell's equations.
+To understand the *motivation* of this post, familiarity with basic space plasma physics and the structure of the magnetosphere is necessary.

+*Recommended Reading:* [Basic Space Plasma Physics](https://www.worldscientific.com/worldscibooks/10.1142/p015) by Wolfgang Baumjohann and Rudolf Treumann.
+The Wikipedia page on [current sheets](https://en.wikipedia.org/wiki/Current_sheet).

 ### Deriving the induced electric field